HuidaeCho/grass-mingw-scripts/README.md

 # GRASS MinGW Scripts

 This repository contains MinGW scripts for building GRASS GIS on MS Windows.
+These scripts do not support 32-bit systems.

 Please refer to [How to compile GRASS GIS on MS Windows](https://idea.isnew.info/how-to-compile-grass-gis-on-ms-windows.html) to see why I created these scripts in the first place, but I found another use case.

+## Official Daily Builds from the GRASS GIS Development Team

+Please note that these scripts compile a personal daily build.
+Official daily builds from the GRASS GIS development team are available from [here](https://grass.osgeo.org/download/software/ms-windows/).

 ## OSGeo4W Installation Without Administrative Rights